splintor/yeruham-phone-book-web-site/README.md

 The actual Wix code is stored on the site and [duplicated here](./wix-site-code) to make it open and to track changes.

 ### Things left to be done:
-1. TODO: Show better "Not found" page (take sample from old site)
-1. TODO: Add "delete page" button in page view
 1. TODO: Add Google Analytics
 1. TODO: Add GitHub Corner
+1. TODO: Show better "Not found" page (take sample from old site)
 1. TODO: Improve editing features (bold, underline, link, social media icons)
 1. TODO: Sort results according to mobile app logic
 1. TODO: Add documentation and link to it from home